photo credit: Craig Wakker

-In May 2019, I was invited to take part in the Artist in Community Residency organised by Creative Gippsland in partnership with Latrobe Regional Gallery.
+In May 2019, I was invited to take part in the Artist in Community Residency organised by Creative Gippsland in partnership with Latrobe Regional Gallery and Moe Library.

-I created Destroyer, Resurrector, a multi-media work acts for social change by examining how poetry and visual art can address ecological and mental health issues following the recent bush fires in Gippsland.
+I created Destroyer, Resurrector, a multi-media work that acts for social change by examining how poetry and visual art can address ecological and mental health issues following the 2019 bush fires in South East Gippsland.
 Drawn on 4 panels, in 5 days, this artwork questions how words and drawing can be at the source of new narrative forms while giving a voice to Gippsland Community, its eco-anxiety and suffering.

 Engaging with the local Community, I started the residency facilitating a literacy workshop for 16 people at Moe Library.
 The words used by the participants initiated my poetic process.
 From this emerged the poem Destroyer, Resurrector which then found its way on the surface of my drawing.